matthewnitschke/netdiscover-node/README.md

 A simple nodejs wrapper around the netdiscover tool

 # Installation
-First insure `netdiscover` is installed on your system.
+First ensure `netdiscover` is installed on your system.
 Then install the nodejs netdiscover module.

 # Usage
 ## One Time Scan